halffiend/logino/README.md

 logino.exp ip password loginname port
 All parameters are necessary.

-Also, package "expect" have to be installed, it can be done with:
+Also, package "expect" have to be installed, it can be done with:<br>
 Debian like os: sudo apt-get install expect
 Centos: sudo yum install expect
 FreeBSD: sudo rm -rf / and install normal os.